pradhanc4/INTERVIEW-Prepration-KIT/README.md

 – curated, structured, and categorized for absolute clarity and depth.

-Whether you're a **job-seeking**, a **student preparing for tech interviews**, or a **working professional brushing up your knowledge**, this repository is built to serve as your personal guide to Python mastery.
+Whether you're a **job-seeking**, a **student preparing for tech interviews**, or a **working professional brushing up your knowledge**, this repository is built to serve as your personal guide to mastery.

 ---